 We strive to provide you practical experience that improves your learning, enhances your college life and benefits you personally and professionally.

-Visit the tutoring page to learn more about virtual help during the pandemic.
+Visit the tutoring page to learn more about our in-person tutoring hours.

 Each fall the department invites students, staff, faculty and community members to talk with industry experts on topics including individual tax returns, personal budgeting, and student aid and student loans.